krthk/personal-capital-to-monarch-migrator/README.md

 # Personal Capital to Monarch Money Migration Tool

-A comprehensive Python script that converts Personal Capital CSV transaction exports to the format required by Monarch Money, with complete category mapping support and flexible configuration options.
+A comprehensive Python script that converts Personal Capital CSV transaction exports to the format required by Monarch Money, with category mapping support and flexible configuration options.

+## ⚠️ Important Disclaimer

+**FOR PERSONAL USE ONLY:** This tool is provided for personal, non-commercial use in migrating your own financial data from Personal Capital to Monarch Money.

+**LIMITATION OF LIABILITY:** The author(s) of this tool are not liable for any data loss, corruption, or damage that may occur during the migration process.
+You are solely responsible for:
+- Backing up your original data before migration
+- Verifying the accuracy of converted transactions
+- Any consequences resulting from the use of this tool

+**USE AT YOUR OWN RISK:** By using this software, you acknowledge that financial data migration carries inherent risks and you accept full responsibility for any outcomes.
+Always verify your data before importing into Monarch Money.

 ## 🚀 Quick Start